svenskan/folket/README.md

-# MacFolket (February 7, 2016)
+# Folket (February 7, 2016)

-MacFolket is a Swedish–English dictionary for OS X.
+Folket is a Swedish–English dictionary for OS X.

 ## Installation